top of page

 Design Delivery Lifecycle Overview

 To optimize resource allocation, I focused on streamlining our feature intake and delivery process.
-Effective communication between product managers and our design team is important to accelerate the delivery of designs that align with product requirements.
+Effective communication between product managers and our design team was important to accelerate the delivery of designs that aligned with product requirements.
 The Design Delivery Lifecycle can be summarized as follows:

 1. Feature Request Intake & Approval

-A clearly defined feature request and approval process ensures clear communication between PMs and the design team, resulting in faster delivery of designs that meet requirements.
+A clearly defined feature request and approval process ensured clear communication between PMs and the design team, resulting in faster delivery of designs that met requirements.

 2. Establish Communication Channels

-Establishing regular communication channels between PMs and the design team ensures alignment throughout the design process, from initial design to final delivery.
+Establishing regular communication channels between PMs and the design team ensured alignment throughout the design process, from initial design to final delivery.

 3. Kick-off The Design Process

-PMs and the design team collaborate closely to ensure designs meet product requirements, sharing work in progress throughout the design process.
+PMs and the design team collaborated closely to ensure designs met product requirements, sharing work in progress throughout the design process.

 4. Design Hand-off & Dev Follow-up

-PM works with the design team to review final designs and schedules hand-off presentations.
-PMs connect with me to schedule designer feedback reviews on developed features.
+PM worked with the design team to review final designs and schedule hand-off presentations.
+PMs connected with me to schedule designer feedback reviews on developed features.

-This streamlined process allows us to maintain clear communication and collaboration throughout the product design lifecycle.
+This streamlined process allowed us to maintain clear communication and collaboration throughout the product design lifecycle.

-To ensure transparency and a smooth request intake process, I've defined four key steps for design requests:
+To ensure transparency and a smooth request intake process, I defined four key steps for design requests:

 Request

-PMs can initiate a feature request by contacting the Design Director, who will provide a feature request template.
-This template aids in identifying the appropriate designer, estimating timelines, and ensuring a clear understanding of the feature's scope.
+PMs initiated a feature request by contacting me and, completing a feature request form.
+This completed form aided in helping me identify the appropriate designer for the task, estimate timelines, and ensure a clear understanding of the feature's scope.

 Define

-A call is scheduled with the PM to clarify requirements, assess technical limitations, and provide high-level UX-based recommendations if applicable.
-Once the requirements are agreed upon, we proceed to the next step.
+I would schedule a call with the PM to clarify high-level requirements, assess technical limitations, and provide high-level UX recommendations if applicable.
+Once we aligned on the requirements, we proceeded to the next step.

 Prioritize & Approve

-The Director discusses the request with the COO to prioritize assigning a designer based on the company's roadmap and fiscal priorities.
-This prioritization ensures alignment with the roadmap and scheduling approval from the COO.
+I would discusses the request with the COO to approve resourcing and see where we could prioritize this feature amongst the four different products based on the company's roadmap and fiscal priorities.
+This prioritization ensured alignment with the roadmap and scheduling approval from the COO.

 Design Kick-off

-The Director relays the COO's decision to the PM, the director refines UX requirements for the designer presents the detailed requirements with the PM and Tech lead.
-Alignment with the tech team is established, and a kickoff meeting is scheduled to initiate the design process.
+I relayed the COO's decision to the PM.
+I would refine and complete detailed UX requirements for the feature, then present the requirements to the PM and Tech lead.
+Alignment with the tech team would be established, and a kickoff meeting would be scheduled with the assigned designer and developers to initiate the design process.

 This structured intake process ensures that design requests are handled efficiently and align with business goals.